thejoshwolfe/yauzl/README.md

  * Attach a listener for the `error` event on any `ZipFile` object you get from `open()`, `fromFd()`, `fromBuffer()`, or `fromRandomAccessReader()`.
  * Attach a listener for the `error` event on any stream you get from `openReadStream()`.

+Minor version updates to yauzl will not add any additional requirements to this list.

 ## Limitations

 ### No Streaming Unzip API